marcinwiacek/pl1/project1/postmortem.md

 3. graphic driver displaying something on the screen (speaking with RAM memory)
 4. mouse driver
 5. (optional) certificate integrity checking module
-6. module showing information about errors (called by CPU in case of errors)
+6. module showing information about errors (called by CPU in case of errors), which could restart drivers
 7. shell reading programs from disk and starting them as separate process.
 Shell should have ability of stopping already started processes (if necessary) and getting their status (active/non-active)

 In ideal situation disk/keyboard/graphic drivers (when loaded again) are asking already loaded modules if can them switch (modules are signed and when signature is OK, they replace them on-fly)